The Importance of Gradeability in Fundus Photography

 Fundus Photography

-Read on to learn about the importance of fundus photography, the gradeability of fundus images, and how technology can help any size or type of healthcare organization implement diabetic retinal exams into the checkups of their diabetic patients in order to catch eye pathologies earlier and prevent blindness.
+Read on to learn about the importance of fundus photography, the gradeability of fundus images, and how teleretinal screening technology can bring diabetic retinal exams into primary care offices, community clinics, and home care settings.

 How is Fundus Photography Done?

 Fundus photography is performed with a special camera tool known as a fundus camera.
-There are many different types of cameras available, from tabletop cameras for doctor’s offices to portable cameras meant for in-home evaluation organizations.
+There are many different types of cameras available, from tabletop cameras for doctor’s offices to portable cameras meant for in-home healthcare providers.
+These cameras all utilize eye exam photography technology to capture images of the retina that can be evaluated by an eye care specialist.

-After a practice or an organization has chosen a camera that fits their needs, the actual fundus photography process is rather simple.
-Many new fundus cameras are handheld, so all the patient has to do is look straight into a lens attached to the fundus camera.
+The process of performing fundus photography is simple, non-invasive, and takes only a few seconds.
+All the patient has to do is look straight into a lens attached to the fundus camera.
 A flash of light indicates the capturing of a fundus photograph.

 What Does Fundus Photography Show?